iTwin/itwinjs-core/utils/workspace-editor/README.md

  2. `blob`  binary data accessed via the `getBlob` method
  3. `file`  extracted to a local file via the `getFile` method

-WorkspaceEditor commands accept a `--type` argument to specify which `WorkspaceResourceType` to use.
-The default is `file`.
+Several `WorkspaceEditor` commands require a `--type` argument to specify which `WorkspaceResourceType` to use.

 ## The WorkspaceFile Directory

 `WorkspaceFile`s are located in iTwin.js in the `WorkspaceContainerDir` directory.
 It is specified as a directory name in the `workspace.containerDir` member on the `configuration` argument of  `IModelHost.startup`.
 The default value is `%localappdata%\iTwin\Workspace`.
-WorkspaceEditor will normally create and edit `WorkspaceFiles` in the default directory, but if you wish to use a different directory, use the `--directory` option to specify a different `WorkspaceContainerDir` location.
+WorkspaceEditor will normally create and edit `WorkspaceFiles` in the default directory, but if you wish to use a different directory, supply the `--directory` option to specify a different `WorkspaceContainerDir` location.

 ## WorkspaceId